kw-geo-vis/kw-geo-vis.github.io/README.md

 * Facility to upload and visualise additional data files with new data.
 CSV files are already parsed and displayed on request so will not be complicated.
 * Geolocation to display a pointer showing the user's current location (particularly beneficial on mobile).
-* Caching of data and map tiles using IndexedDB, localStorage etc to allow the application to be used withouth an internet connection (e.g. in the field).
+* Caching of data and map tiles using IndexedDB, localStorage etc. to allow the application to be used without an internet connection (e.g. in the field).